gedditlive/panya-ios-sample/README.md

 ### Credential

-You need to add your app id and secret to be able to access to the features.
+You need to update `ViewController.swift` file and add your app id and secret to be able to access to the features.

 *EcommerceExample/EcommerceExample/ViewController.swift:*
 ```